University of St Andrews Library: History

 The library was founded by James VI of Scotland in 1612 with gifts from the Royal Family, the Archbishop of Canterbury and the Royal Librarian.
-Originally known at the King James Library, its building was completed in 1643.
+Originally known as the King James Library, its building was completed in 1643.
 Between 1710 and 1836, under the Copyright Deposit Act it was entitled to a copy of every book printed in the British Isles.
 It is therefore exceptionally rich in material from the 18th century.
 Visiting the library in 1773, Samuel Johnson described it as "not very spacious, but elegant and luminous".
-In 1783, the Kings James Library, St Mary's College Library and the university's other library facilities were brought together under one roof as the common library in 1783.
+In 1783, the King James Library, St Mary's College Library and the university's other library facilities were brought together under one roof as the common library.

 By the mid-19th century, its collection had grown to 40,000 volumes.
 After extensions in 1890, a new library was completed in 1908 in what is now the Psychology building.
 As a result of further increases in students and holdings, today's library building was opened on North Street in 1976 where it now holds over a million books.
-The building was designed by the architects Faulkner-Brown Hendy Watkinson Stonor based in the North East of England at Killingworth.
+The building was designed by the architects Faulkner-Brown, Hendy Watkinson Stonor based in the North East of England at Killingworth.
 Faulkner-Brown specialised in libraries and leisure facilities and also designed the National Library of Canada in Ottawa and the Robinson Library at Newcastle University In 2011 the main library building underwent a £7 million re-development.
 St Mary's College Library incorporating the King James library from 1643 continues to house the university's Divinity and Medieval History collections.

 In 2012 the university purchased the vacant Martyrs' Kirk on North Street, with the purpose of providing reading rooms for the Special Collections department and university postgraduate research students and staff.